Sign up below for Free Training and Workouts for anyone interested in the Roseville 2021-2022 Travel Season.

 Parent Volunteer Requirement: All families are required to volunteer a minimum of 10 hours of work (i.e. admissions, running the scoreboard, keeping the official scorebook, or concessions) for each player participating on a boys/girls travel team during the Roseville Girls Holiday Classic Tournament / Roseville Boys Winter Classic.
-Families not meeting this requirement will be charged a $500 volunteer “opt out” fee.
+Families not meeting this requirement will be charged a $200 volunteer “opt out” fee.
 See our Volunteer Policy for additional information

 The sites for travel tournaments are at various locations around the Twin Cities metro area.
 Two of the tournaments are hosted by RYBA: the Holiday Classic in December, and the Winter Classic in February.
 Teams may also play in one overnight tournament.

-The final tournament is the MYAS State Tournament in March.
+The final tournament is the MYAS State Tournament in February (girls) & March (boys).

 Our Fundraising Tournament: RYBA is able to reduce the cost of travel basketball by hosting a fund-raising tournament each year.
 The money raised from this tournament allows us to charge travel players only half of what the costs would be without this tournament.

 The tournament is planned and teams are recruited to it by volunteer directors who work on it during most of the off-season.
 To have enough help to be able to run the tournament itself, we require RYBA travel families to work a number of shifts at the tournament.
-Usually this amounts to 10 hours per player.
+The requirement is 10 hours per player.
 And since this tournament reduces each players cost of participation by around $400, that's not a bad hourly rate!

 Playing Time Policy: Our playing time policy tries to achieve the balance between development and competition.
 We give each coach discretion over a portion of playing time as both a motivational and competitive tool.
 Every player should receive, as minimum playing time, an amount equal to half the minutes available in the first 3/4s of the game, which calculates to 10.5 minutes per 28 minute game.
 The remaining time is distributed at the coach’s discretion.